All About Parliament

 - Whether people should be able to vote at 16

-- At a very local level when people in a local area can get together and debate issues and take collective decisions
+- At a very local level when people in a local area can get together, debate issues and take collective decisions

 - By holding referendums on issues

 But an issue such as whether to build the HS2 railway line cannot be taken at a local level and is complex with long term effects and so difficult to put to a referendum.

 Even in Switzerland, where there are regular referendums, the vast majority of decisions are still taken by elected representatives.